 We also work with experts to help us understand any related future damages you could face, such as necessary medical treatment or ongoing care and support costs.

-For example, dog bite victims often require plastic surgery to improve the appearance and increase the functionality of scarred skin.
+For example, dog bite victims may require plastic surgery to improve the appearance and increase the functionality of scarred skin.
 This cannot occur immediately after the attack, but your settlement should cover related costs.

 If you lost a loved one because of a dog attack, we may also include damages related to their wrongful death.
-These damages can include costs for funeral services, loss of society and companionship, loss of financial support, and pain and suffering experienced by both the victim and their surviving family.
+These damages can include costs for funeral services, loss of society and companionship, loss of financial support, and pain and suffering experienced by the victim and their surviving family.

 Our legal team at Laborde Earles Injury Lawyers handles dog bite injury cases.
 When you work with us, we’ll take care to explain the nature of your case, including: